Advance Directive

 When you want to relieve family members from the burden of making difficult medical decisions under emotional stress by clearly documenting your wishes and designating a healthcare proxy - complementing your financial power of attorney - to act on your behalf.

-When you are scheduled for a major surgery or medical procedure that carries a risk of incapacity, an advance directive ensures your treatment preferences are on file and a designated agent can make decisions during your recovery.
+When you are scheduled for a major surgery or medical procedure that carries a risk of incapacity, an advance directive - along with a living trust builder for asset protection - ensures your treatment preferences are on file and a designated agent can make decisions during your recovery.

 When state intestacy and default surrogate laws would designate a family member you do not want making your medical decisions, an advance directive allows you to choose a trusted person regardless of familial relationship.